levlitichev/DRiDO_microbiome/analysis/tutorial.md

 # Alpha diversity

 We’ll look at two ɑ-diversity metrics: Shannon index and Simpson’s index.
 Both of these metrics account for both richness and evenness.
+We will plot data separately for each diet and if combining all data together.

 ``` r
 alpha.div.df.genus <- estimate_richness(